bhhoyer/SJACSflist/README.md

 * All files associated with the project shall be in plain text
 * Documentation shall be in Mark Down
 * Data files shall be in csv format
+* Scripts shall be in python
 * Chirp, available from http://chirp.danplanet.com/projects/chirp/wiki/Home will be used for test and verification
+  * Chirp is written in python and uses csv files
-* Manufacturer specific formats will be supported on an as needed basis
+* Manufacturer specific formats will be on an as needed basis and archived

+### Radio Support
+The "Master to Radio" m2r.py script will read the master.csv file and generate radio.csv files for all supported radios.
+It is understood that radios may need manufacturer supported programming for initial configuration and changes not supported by Chirp.
+#### White Box Radios
+* Kenwood TMV71 Dual Band Mobile
+* Alinco DR-135T,235T,435T Monoband Mobile
+#### MERT Radios
+* Kenwood TM281 2m Mobile
+#### User Radios
+* Kenwood THF6 Tri Band HT
+* Icom IC-92AD Dual Band HT w/D-STAR
+* Yaesu 8800 Dual Band Mobile